aranmohyeddin/movieNights/1.Following.Christopher_Nolan.1998/README.md

   there were a couple of hammers in the old house, influencing Bill's sub-conscious

+  **3. 00:36:20**

+  The Blonde tells him the story of the Bald killing someone using hammer

+  > **Blonde:** They didn't like this very much, so they got a hammer.
+They held him down,
+  > and they smashed every single one of his fingers.
+And then they smashed his skull.

+  Please note that she did not have to tell him these at all.
+If she said it, she meant to say it.
+She probably was trying to put it in his sub-conscious.
 </details>

 ### 4. Why did Blonde insist they go to Bill's house?